When you see a neighborhood for the first time, the most important thing

 Notable & Unique: People

-The S Damen Ave / W 59th St neighborhood is unique for having just
+of the adult residents in the S Damen Ave / W 59th St neighborhood do

 In addition, of note, 63.1% of the children in this area